EricErChinAnn/project_01/README.md

 ## About the Project
 As Singaporean become more and more health-conscious.
 The number of people wanting to be more active have been increasing over the years, especially after the COVID-19 pandamic (2020).
 Thus this concept of a Gym & Studio finder application was birthed to help assist both veterans and new gym-goers.

 This application will benefit new gym-goers by showing them the near-by Gym & Studio with the reviews by actual public.
-On top of that it shows the food center near the selected gym and the weather.
+On top of that it shows the food centre near the selected gym and the weather.
 For the vetarans it also provide them with a health tracker system for better self-accessment.

 The demo of the live website can be accessed here:
 [HealthMax](https://ericerchinann.github.io/project_01/)